egberts/vim-syntax-bind-named/README.md

 Uses 4-bit (16-color) Vim color scheme.
 Supports light/dark theme too.

+To quickly see nearly all permutation of Bind9 named.conf configuration settings , run:

+   vim test/example-9.16-named.conf

+This is where most of my animated GIF came from.

-This project aims to replace the stock Vim syntax highlighting for ISC Bind (`named.vim`), by updating it to recognize the new RRs that came out in the last few decade and also to highlight more keywords that ISC Bind9/10 has incorporated as of late.
+This project aims to replace the stock Vim syntax highlighting for ISC Bind (`named.vim`), by updating it to recognize the new RRs that came out in the last few decade and also to highlight more clauses/statements/keywords that ISC Bind9 has incorporated as of late.

 ![Example](https://raw.githubusercontent.com/egberts/gist/master/vim-syntax-bind-named-front-page.png "Example")